Beauty to the utmost, this elegant gray is the absolute answer if you are craving for a dreamy and timeless gray.

 Hence, LRV helps in determining how light or dark the paint color is.

-And based on that information we can derive where to use it in the homes – whether in a room full of natural light and windows or a room with hardly any light!
+And based on that information we can derive where to use it in your home – whether in a room full of natural light and windows or a room with hardly any light!

 So, the LRV of Silver Chain is 57.46!